 Line in the sand – getting past the legacy content accessibility problem

-That’s one of the biggest barriers to doing something about accessibility that I have to get most of my clients past.
+One of the biggest barriers to doing something about accessibility that I have to get most of my clients past is this:

 When we initially meet, many organisations that work with me are usually embarrassed about their fragmented history of dealing with accessibility.
 They reckon some parts of their website (or sites) might be accessible, other parts really concern them, and yet others they haven’t got a clue about.